luxonis/depthai-ros/README.md

 ### Users can write Custom converters and plug them in for bridge Publisher.
 If there a standard Message or usecase for which we have not provided a ros msg or converter feel free to create a issue or reach out to us on our discord community.
 We would be happy to add more.

+### Developers guide

+For easier development inside isolated workspace, one can use Visual Studio Code with DevContainers plugin, to do that:
+- Create separate workspace
+- Clone repository into src
+- Copy `.devcontainer` directory into main workspace directory
+- Open workspace directory in VSCode